Brian Garfield: Early life

 Garfield was born in New York City, the son of George Garfield and Frances O'Brien, a portrait artist and friend of Georgia O'Keeffe.
-O'Keefe had introduced the pair.
+O'Keeffe had introduced the pair.
 He was the nephew of chorus dancer and stage manager Chester O'Brien, and a distant relative of Mark Twain.
+He graduated from Southern Arizona School for Boys in Tucson.

 Career

-In the 1950s, Garfield toured with The Palisades, who released a single on the Calico label.
-He attended the University of Arizona and served in the U.S. Army and the Army Reserves from 1957-65.
+A guitarist, in the 1950s Garfield toured with a band called the Palisades, who released a single on the Calico label.
+He served in the U.S. Army and the Army Reserves from 1957 to 1965.
+He attended the University of Arizona, from which he received a bachelor's degree in English in 1959 and master's degree in English in 1963.

 His first novel, Range Justice, written when he was eighteen, was published in 1960.
 By the end of the following decade, he had published sixty novels.
 Once he turned fifty, Garfield continued to publish, but at a less prolific rate.

-In 1972, he published Death Wish which was adapted into the film of the same title.
+In 1972 he published Death Wish, which was adapted into the film of the same title.
 Four movie sequels followed, all starring Charles Bronson in the lead role.
 Bruce Willis starred in a 2018 remake.
 Garfield was directly involved only in the original movie.
 He wrote a sequel, Death Sentence (1975), which was very loosely adapted into the 2007 film of the same name.
 While the film had a different storyline, it adopted the novel's critical perspective on vigilantism.
 Hopscotch, also published in 1975, won the Edgar Award for Best Novel.
 Garfield wrote the screenplay for the 1980 film adaptation starring Walter Matthau, Glenda Jackson and Sam Waterston.

 In 1970, Garfield was a finalist for the Pulitzer Prize for History for The Thousand-Mile War: World War II in Alaska and the Aleutians.
 His last book, published in 2007, was a critical biography of the controversial British intelligence officer Richard Meinertzhagen.

-He and his wife Bina divided their time between their homes in Pasadena, California and Santa Fe, New Mexico.
+He and his wife Bina divided their time between their homes in Pasadena, California, and Santa Fe, New Mexico.
 They were supporters of Wildlife WayStation, an animal sanctuary in Southern California.